HiAS7/The-Sauce-Book-Online/_classes/Warlock.md

 equals **your Charisma modifier** (minimum of 1 damage).
 To use this invocation, you must be able to see the cursed target, and it must be within 30 feet of you.
 ##### RELENTLESS HEX
-*Prerequisite: 7th level, hex spell or a warlock feature that curses*\
+*Prerequisite: 7th level, hex spell or a warlock feature that curses*<br/>
 Your curse creates a temporary bond between you and your target.
 As a bonus action, you can magically teleport up to 30 feet to an unoccupied space you can see within 5 feet of the target cursed by